dhrupo/multilingual-forms-fluent-forms-wpml/readme.txt

 === Requirements ===
 This plugin requires the following plugins to be installed and activated:

-Fluent Forms Pro 6.0.2 or higher
+Fluent Forms 6.0.2 or higher
 WPML Multilingual CMS 4.6 or higher
 WPML String Translation 3.2 or higher
 You must have all three plugins active for this integration to function properly.